ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-46. The AND logic gate is defined by the following table:
+Q. The AND logic gate is defined by the following table:

 <table align='center'>
   <tr>